Spring Garden Revival

 Contact Dighton’s Department of Public Works for Existing Turf Disposal & Installation Material Management

 Proper site preparation in Dighton begins with responsible disposal of existing turf and management of installation materials.
-Residents should utilize the seasonal yard waste collection program (April–November), ensuring all grass and sod debris are placed in biodegradable bags, as plastic is prohibited by MassDEP.
-For bulk soil disposal or import, coordinate with the Transfer Station or local composting facility, securing necessary permits and observing posted fees and operating hours.
-Topsoil for sod installation must be screened loam with a pH of 6.0–7.0, organic matter content of 3–5%, and free from pathogens.
-Sod should be delivered fresh (within 24–48 hours of harvest), at a thickness of 1–1.5 inches including roots, and stored in shaded, irrigated conditions.
-Advance neighbor notification and coordination with municipal capital projects are recommended for large-scale work.
+Residents must utilize seasonal yard waste collection (April–November), using only biodegradable bags as plastic is prohibited by MassDEP.
+Bulk soil disposal or importation requires coordination with the Transfer Station or composting facility, including permits, fees, and adherence to operating hours.
+Topsoil should be screened loam with pH 6.0–7.0, 3–5% organic matter, and be pathogen-free.
+Sod must be delivered fresh (within 24–48 hours of harvest), 1–1.5 inches thick, disease-free, and stored shaded with irrigation.
+Advance neighbor notification and coordination with municipal projects are essential for large-scale staging.

 Dighton Department of Public Works